Non-loose torus knots: Introduction

 In either case, we consider the continued fraction

 We now set

 and

-We will see in Section~\ref{oldclassification} that $m(p,q)$ is the number of tight contact structures on a solid torus with convex boundary having two dividing curves of slope $q/p$ times the number of such contact structures with dividing slope $p/q$, and $n(p,q)$ is the number of tight contact structures on $L(p,-q)\#L(q,-p)$, where we use the convention that $L(p,q)$ is ${-p/q}$--surgery on the unknot.
+According to Giroux and Honda's classification of tight contact structures on solid tori, which we recall in Section~\ref{oldclassification}, $m(p,q)$ is the number of tight contact structures on a solid torus with convex boundary having two dividing curves of slope $q/p$ times the number of such contact structures with dividing slope $p/q$, and $n(p,q)$ is the number of tight contact structures on $L(p,-q)\#L(q,-p)$, where we use the convention that $L(p,q)$ is ${-p/q}$-surgery on the unknot.

-We can now enumerate all the non-loose Legendrian $(p,q)$--torus knots with $\tb>pq$ and $\tor = 0$.
+We can now enumerate all the non-loose Legendrian $(p,q)$-torus knots with $\tb>pq$ and $\tor = 0$.

 \begin{theorem} Suppose $|q| > p > 1$.
-There are exactly $2n(p,q)$ non-loose $(p,q)$--torus knots with $\tb = i>pq$ and $\tor = 0$ which we denote by
+There are exactly $2n(p,q)$ non-loose $(p,q)$-torus knots with $\tb = i>pq$ and $\tor = 0$ which we denote by